 Education settings and workplaces are key communities for bereaved people as the places where many spend most of their time.
 Good support in these contexts is vital to enable people to stay and to thrive in education and employment.
-While some schools, colleges and workplaces already support bereaved people well, we must ensure nobody misses out, by making following changes:
+While some schools, colleges and workplaces already support bereaved people well, we must ensure nobody misses out, by making the following changes:

 - New legislation must require that all employers have a bereavement policy.
-Relevant government departments should publish guidance on minimum standards and best practice for large, medium-sized and small employers.
-These should include specific guidance on support for those who experience death and bereavement in the course of their work, and should be written in consultation with all relevant stakeholders in the public, private and third sectors - 2 Statutory bereavement leave and pay entitlement of 2 weeks must be extended to encompass all close relationships - 3 All education establishments (early years, schools and further and higher education) must be required to have a bereavement policy including staff training, and a process for supporting a bereaved child or young person and their family.
+The Department for Business, Energy and Industrial Strategy must publish guidance on minimum standards and best practice for large, medium-sized and small employers.
+These should include specific guidance on support for those who experience death and bereavement in the course of their work, and should be written in consultation with all relevant stakeholders in the public, private and third sectors - 2 Statutory bereavement leave and pay entitlement of 2 weeks must be extended to encompass all close relationships - 3 The Department for Education must require all education establishments (early years, schools and further and higher education) to have a bereavement policy including staff training, and a process for supporting a bereaved child or young person and their family.